Aliases for ACTN4 Gene

 GeneCards Summary for ACTN4 Gene

-ACTN4 (Actinin, Alpha 4) is a Protein Coding gene.
-Diseases associated with ACTN4 include glomerulosclerosis, focal segmental, 1 and familial idiopathic steroid-resistant nephrotic syndrome with focal segmental hyalinosis.
-Among its related pathways are Regulation of actin cytoskeleton and PAK Pathway.
-GO annotations related to this gene include poly(A) RNA binding and protein homodimerization activity.
-An important paralog of this gene is ACTN2.
+ACTN4 (Actinin Alpha 4) is a Protein Coding gene.
+Diseases associated with ACTN4 include Focal Segmental Glomerulosclerosis 1 and Genetic Steroid-Resistant Nephrotic Syndrome.
+Among its related pathways are Cell adhesion_Endothelial cell contacts by junctional mechanisms and Sertoli-Sertoli Cell Junction Dynamics.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity.
+An important paralog of this gene is ACTN1.

 F-actin cross-linking protein which is thought to anchor actin to a variety of intracellular structures.
 This is a bundling protein (Probable).
 Probably involved in vesicular trafficking via its association with the CART complex.
 The CART complex is necessary for efficient transferrin receptor recycling but not for EGFR degradation (PubMed:15772161).
 Involved in tight junction assembly in epithelial cells probably through interaction with MICALL2.
 Links MICALL2 to the actin cytoskeleton and recruits it to the tight junctions (By similarity).
 May also function as a transcriptional coactivator, stimulating transcription mediated by the nuclear hormone receptors PPARG and RARA (PubMed:22351778).